aroellig/simplepracticechallenge/README.md

 ```
 requirement 5: localhost:3000/api/appointments as a POST request
 ```
-below are images from my test to show my results from each one
+in the images folder I added images from my results of each of these test

 SimplePractice Programming Test